The Structure of Matter: The Basic Particle Model

 where h is the Planck constant [1].

-2nd Paul Dirac has developed the relativistic wave function of the Electron which was analysed by Schrödinger.
+2nd Paul Dirac has developed the relativistic wave function of the Electron, which was analysed by Schrödinger.

-These assumptions in a synopsis caused some physical problems:
+These assumptions caused some physical problems:

 Consequence:

-A point like object cannot oscillate because this would mean a permanent violation of the momentum law
+A point like object cannot oscillate, because this would mean a permanent violation of the momentum law

-• The electron has a mass
+• The electron has mass

 Consequence: No motion with the speed of light c is possible.
 This would be a violation of special relativity.